githubber-me/day30/README.md

 # September Coding Chapter by Anthahkarana

-This repository is a part of the thirty days coding campaign conducted for the core team of GDSC, BIT in September 2023.
-I started learning front-end development in this month and here are the thirty programs that I've programmed and studied as a part of this campaign.
+This repository constitutes programs of the thirty-day coding initiative organized for the core team of Google Developers Student Club (GDSC), Bangalore Institute of Technology (BIT) in the month of September 2023.
+It reflects my initiation into the realm of front-end development during this period.
+Presented herein are thirty simple programs, each programmed on a daily basis as part of this comprehensive campaign.

 ## Deployment

-I have deployed these programs at https://githubber-me.github.io/1h0st/ so as to provide a better interface.
+I have deployed these programs at https://githubber-me.github.io/1h0st/  to offer an enhanced user interface and facilitate seamless accessibility.
 ## Certification

 I completed an 'Introduction to JavaScript' certification course by Sololearn inc. during this same period.
 It can be found here :- https://www.sololearn.com/certificates/CC-VMO9RFL0